Death Note (2006 film): Plot

 Light Yagami is an extremely intelligent university student who resents crime and corruption in the world.
 His life undergoes a drastic change when he discovers a mysterious notebook, known as the "Death Note", lying on the ground.
 The Death Note's instructions claim that if a human's name is written within it, that person shall die.
 Light is initially skeptical of the notebook's authenticity, but after experimenting with it, Light realizes that the Death Note is real.
 After meeting with the previous owner of the Death Note, a Shinigami named Ryuk, Light seeks to become "the God of the New World" by passing his judgment on those he deems to be evil or who get in his way.

 Soon, the number of inexplicable deaths of reported criminals catches the attention of Interpol, as well as a mysterious detective known only as "L".
 L quickly deduces that the murderer, dubbed by the public as Kira (a Japanese approximation of the English word "killer"), is located in Japan.
 L also concludes that Kira can kill people without laying a finger on them.
 Light realizes that L will be his greatest nemesis, and a game of psychological "cat and mouse" between the two begins.

 Light, pursued by L and by FBI detective Raye Iwamatsu, outsmarts them, killing Raye and his partners in the process.
 When Raye's fiancée, a former FBI detective named Naomi Misora, kidnaps Light's girlfriend Shiori Akino, Light pleads for her safety.
-Naomi accidentally shoots Shiori and commits suicide as the police approach.
+Naomi accidentally shoots Shiori before taking her own life as the police approach.
 Light acts sorrowful for his girlfriend's death and asks to join the Kira investigation to get revenge, but he reveals to Ryuk that in fact he had learned Naomi's name beforehand and engineered the deaths of both Naomi and Shiori.
 The end of the film features Misa Amane, who survives an attempt on her life as her would-be assailant has a mysterious heart attack.